Lyft Driver Badges

 Figma

 In Lyft’s current marketplace drivers offer a homogeneous service and riders are not able to choose between drivers.
-Consider the following examples:

 Problem Statement

-Drivers are unable to market and differentiate themselves based on the quality of service provided to riders.
 An extension of this problem is that they are unable to exploit earnings opportunities based on rider preferences for quality of service.

-On the other hand, riders have no opportunity to express preferences for drivers who exhibit the driving behaviors they value.
+Riders have no opportunity to express preferences for drivers who exhibit the driving behaviors they value.

 Vision: Driver Badges are rewarded to drivers who exhibit behaviors valued by riders